rgriscom/Elicited-Linguistic-Data-Wrangler/README.md

 ## Requirements
-The eLDW is suitable only for recordings of a single speaker.
+The eLDW is suitable only for recordings of a single speaker and utterance-level text data (i.e. free translations and transcriptions but not parsing or glossing).

 ### Text Data Input
 * .csv - ([Tidy data format](https://www.jstatsoft.org/article/view/v059i10)) Each row in the data should correspond to a single utterance, optionally with the first row serving as column names which can then be used as tier names for the output data.
 If the first row does not include column names, then columns must be specified in the generated form of Step 2.
 If paired with timecode data, each row of the text data should correspond to each pair of start and end times.